 Do I need Part D for a hip or knee replacement?

-While Part D coverage isn’t mandatory, it’s a good idea to have prescription coverage after your surgery.
+While Part D coverage isn’t mandatory, having prescription coverage after your surgery is a good idea.
 After surgery, you may need to take medications such as antibiotics that help prevent or treat an infection.

 Also, anticoagulants or blood thinners to prevent clotting may be necessary.
 Some people will need anti-inflammatory medications.
 It’s especially common to need pain medications after major surgery, a Part D plan would help cover these things.